 Students should review their program end date located in the “Program of Study” section on page 1 of their most recent I-20.
 If your I-20 expires before you will complete your program, you must request a Program Extension.
 Please email email@example.com with the subject line “I-20 Program Extension” and an image of page 1 of your I-20 to request a program extension.

 How do I apply for OPT (I am currently in the U.S.)?

 Please complete the online OPT workshop and the OPT Document Upload Course in Canvas.
 If you need access to either of these courses, please email firstname.lastname@example.org.
 When you have finished uploading your documents, please email email@example.com.
 We will then set up a phone or video appointment with an international advisor to review your paperwork.
-The advisor will then ship you an updated I-20 and mailing instructions.
-You will then need to mail your completed OPT application package to the U.S. government.
+The advisor will issue a new I-20 for you and provide you with instructions for how to prepare and ship your application to the USCIS.

 How do I apply for OPT (I have left the country)?

 Right now, we recommend all OPT applications be sent from the U.S. There is some additional risk in applying for OPT outside of the U.S., but we are hopeful the government will approve these requests.